In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In a large frying pan over medium-high heat, warm 1 to 2 teaspoons oil until hot but not smoking.
 Using tongs or a slotted spoon, remove the pork from the marinade, letting the excess drip back into the bowl.
 Add the pork to the pan and cook, stirring occasionally, until browned and cooked through, 3 to 4 minutes.
 Transfer to a plate.

-While the pork cooks, start the broth.
+While the pork is cooking, start the broth.

 5